djdiox/diox-website/README.md

 # Diox Website

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.
+Hosting of the code powered by [GitLab](https://gitlab.com/djdiox) and for pages [GitHub](https://github.com/djdiox/diox-website)

+## Productive Environment
+Currently the page ist hosted on [GitHub](https://djdiox.github.io/diox-website).
+It will be soon available on a Web Server with an domain.

 ## Firebase

 As database is Firebase from Google used.
-The credentials for it are stored in the environment.prod.env More Informations follows soon, the code will be updated, in order to make the blog work
+The credentials for it are stored in the environment.prod.env More Informations follows soon, the code will be updated, in order to make the blog work.

 ## Development server